A look at the last few years in NYS to go forward.

 The New York State Board of Elections is responsible for administering all laws relating to elections in New York State and operates with a budget of about $12M.
 Another $41M is from legislation reauthorizing the BoE obligates expired budget authority through )reapportionment.
 The role of BoE will also be the subject of a detailed look at NYS through the lens offered by proposed legislative changes in voting practices and campaign financing at the city and state level.

 The strategy of changing local laws to bring about national change begins at the local level.
-In New York, the citizens have the Joint Commission on Public Ethics.
+For example, in New York, the citizens have the Joint Commission on Public Ethics.
 The question is, how well do the Laws of New York State legislature and the home rule work of NYC hold up against the demands for change by RepresentUs and the work of its NY Chapter.
 This link will lead to a report on JCOPE’s reports (here).

 An argument for one other institutional analysis of political behavior (both APAs) or private, professional psychology or psychiatric team.
 As this review of NYS implies, it is not just the money.
 It is the power for the imbalance that money represents.
 See the post Control vs. Balance for a look at the control balance theory.